-5.2 Amazon EC2 Experiments
+B. Amazon EC2 Experiments

 We prepare the Amazon EC2 experiments by spawning physically co-hosted Linux VMs.
-Thanks to the operational experiences presented in [18, 30], using only two accounts, we successfully uncover two pairs of physically co-hosted VMs (micro instances) in four groups of 40 VMs (i.e. each group consists of 20 VMs spawned by each account).
-Information disclosed in /proc/cpuinfo shows that these servers use the shared-memory-bus platform, one generation older than our testbed server used in the previous experiment.
+Following instructions presented in [2, 4], we uncover several pairs of physically co-hosted VM instances.
+Information disclosed in /proc/cpuinfo shows that the host servers use the sharedmemory-bus platform, one generation older than our testbed server used in the previous experiment.

 Similar to our in-house experiments, we first conduct a quick profiling to determine the optimal data frame size and error correction strength.
-Compared to our inhouse system profiles, memory bus channels on Amazon EC2 VMs have a higher tendency of clock desynchronization.
+Compared to our in-house system profiles, memory bus channels on Amazon EC2 VMs have a higher tendency of clock de-synchronization.
 We compensate for this deficiency by reducing the data frame size to 24 bits.
 The error correction strength of 4 parity symbols per 4 data bytes still works well.
 And the overall transmission efficiency thus becomes 33.3%.